kognise/obsidian-aviation/AIM/04 Air Traffic Control/04 ATC Clearances and Aircraft Separation.md

     <em>**NOTE-**</em>

-    <em>The maximum speeds below 10,000 feet as established in 14 CFR Section 91.117 still apply.
-If there is any doubt concerning the manner in which such a cle[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.117   Aircraft speed.|14 CFR Section 91.117]]ted, request clarification from ATC.</em>
+    <em>The maximum speeds below 10,000 feet as established in [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.117   Aircraft speed.|14 CFR Section 91.117]] still apply.
+If there is any doubt concerning the manner in which such a clearance is to be executed, request clarification from ATC.</em>

     </div>
 6. If ATC determines (before an approach clearance is issued) that it is no longer necessary to apply speed adjustment procedures, they will: